Probably-Jay/Probably-Jay.github.io/docs/_posts/2023-06-18-Isometric-Exercise.md

 We settled on a 2D character exploring our 3D world.
 Our character would view a single 1D slice of the world, much as we view a 2D plane, gaining depth perception from perspective and context clues.
 We took this band of pixels and stretched them across the whole screen, and the results... were really quite good.

-{% include gallery id="photo2" caption="The first frames of Isometric Exercise" %}
+{% include gallery id="photo2" caption="The opening of Isometric Exercise" %}

 It's surprisingly readable.
 To my eyes at least.
 You can see an opening between two walls that stretches off into another room, which contains some large red object.